SetVenue Adult Production Policy

 This policy governs: the conditions under which a Host may opt a Listing in to accepting Adult Productions; the disclosure obligations owed to Guests booking such a Listing; federal record-keeping under 18 U.S.C. § 2257; local law and zoning compliance; insurance requirements; the absolute prohibition on content involving Minors; the absolute prohibition on prostitution and any Commercial Sex Act; and SetVenue's role as a marketplace facilitator — not a producer, financier, or record custodian.

 This policy is incorporated into and governed by the SetVenue Terms of Service (/legal/terms).
-Where this policy conflicts with the Terms of Service, the Terms of Service controls.
+Where this policy conflicts with the Terms of Service, the Terms of Service controls, except that this policy controls on adult-content opt-in and production-specific compliance matters, per the order-of-precedence rule in Terms of Service §1.
 Capitalized terms not defined here have the meanings given in the Terms of Service.

 2. Definitions